newcodesin/boomber/README.md

-# DDOS-BOMBER About
+# boomber About

-#### DDOS-BOMBER INSTALLATION AND RUN :-
+#### boomber INSTALLATION AND RUN :-

 ## Usage:

-Run these commands to run DDOS-BOMBER
+Run these commands to run boomber

 ## > For Termux: